Sioncoolwijk/bsc-thesis/README.md

 #### General information
 This repository contains the code for my Bachelor's Thesis in Information Sciences at the University of Amsterdam.
 It was authored by S.A.
 Coolwijk.

-Included in this repo are all the files necessary for creating a website.
+Included in this repository are all the files necessary for creating a website.
 This website initially serves as a survey via an embedded Google Forms link.
 Additionally, it facilitates an experiment/assignment utiziling an OpenAI API in which students can participate.

 #### Front-End